Mbed-TLS/mbedtls/SECURITY.md

 The attacker code running on the platform has access to some sensor capable of picking up information on the physical state of the hardware while Mbed TLS is running.
-This can for example be any analogue to digital converter on the platform that is located unfortunately enough to pick up the CPU noise.
+This could for example be an analogue-to-digital converter on the platform that is located unfortunately enough to pick up the CPU noise.
 (See for example the [Leaky Noise paper](https://tches.iacr.org/index.php/TCHES/article/view/8297).)

-Mbed TLS doesn't offer any security guarantees against local non-timing based side channel attacks.
-If local non-timing attacks are present in a use case or a user application's threat model, it needs to be mitigated by the platform.
+Mbed TLS doesn't make any security guarantees against local non-timing-based side channel attacks.
+If local non-timing attacks are present in a use case or a user application's threat model, they need to be mitigated by the platform.

 #### Local fault injection attacks